Master System: Technical specifications

-The Master System's main CPU is a Zilog Z80A, an 8-bit processor rated for 4 MHz, but runs at 3.58 MHz.
-It has 8 KB of ROM, 8 KB of RAM and 16 KB of video RAM.
+The Master System's main CPU is an 8-bit Zilog Z80A rated for 4 MHz, but runs at 3.58 MHz.
+It has 8 KB of ROM, 8 KB of RAM and 16 KB of video RAM (VRAM).
 Video is provided through an RF switch (though Model 1s with an AV port can also output composite and even RGB video) and displays at a resolution of 256 × 192 pixels and up to 32 colors at one time from a total palette of 64 colors; the Video Display Processor (VDP) graphics chip was designed by Sega for the Mark III.
 The Master System measures 365 × 170 × 70 mm, while the Mark III measures 318 × 145 × 52 mm.
-Both consoles use two slots for game input: one for Mega Cartridges and one for Sega Cards, along with an expansion slot and 2 controller ports.
-Sound is provided by the SN76489 PSG built into the VDP, which can provide three square wave channels and one noise channel.
-The Japanese version also integrates the YM2413 FM chip, an optional feature on the Mark III.
+Both consoles use two slots for game input: one for Mega Cartridges and one for Sega Cards, along with an expansion slot and two controller ports.
+Sound is provided by the Texas Instruments SN76489 PSG built into the VDP, which can provide three square wave channels and one noise channel.
+The Japanese version also integrates the Yamaha YM2413 FM chip, an optional feature on the Mark III.
 With few exceptions, Master System hardware is identical to the hardware in the Mark III.
 Games for the console are playable on the Sega Genesis using the Power Base Converter accessory, and on the Game Gear using the Master Gear Converter.
 Compared to the base NES, the Master System has four times as much system memory, eight times as much video memory, and a higher CPU clock rate.

 Sega produced several iterations of the Master System.
 The Master System II, released in 1990, removed a number of components to reduce cost: the Sega Card slot, reset button, power light, expansion port, and startup music and logo.
 In most regions, the Master System II's A/V port was omitted, leaving only RF output available; this was reversed in France, where the local version of the Master System II had only A/V video output available and omitted the RF hardware.
 In Brazil, Tectoy released several licensed variations; the Master System Super Compact functions wirelessly with an RF transmitter, and the Master System Girl, molded in bright pink plastic, was targeted at girls.
 The Master System 3 Collection, released in 2006, contains 120 built-in games.
 Handheld versions of the Master System were released under several brands, such as Coleco in 2006.